h2tc-roboticsx/H2TC/README.md

 To run the tool, please:

 #### 1. Get the raw data
-Download <a href="https://www.dropbox.com/sh/dghb9k4w4w938q0/AAAMIjWBbzy290QI_Nljocqda?dl=0">our captured raw data</a> (dropbox) to your `XXXPATH` like below.
+Download <a href="https://www.dropbox.com/sh/dghb9k4w4w938q0/AAAMIjWBbzy290QI_Nljocqda?dl=0">our captured raw data</a> (dropbox) to your `RAWDATAPATH` like below.
 Each recording of our raw data is packed in a .zip file.
 ```
-XXXPATH
+RAWDATAPATH
 └──011998.zip
 ```

 #### 2. Extract the raw data
 Extract the packed raw data by running:
 ```
-python src/extract --srcpath XXXPATH --tarpath YOURPATH
+python src/extract --srcpath RAWDATAPATH --tarpath YOURPATH
 ```
-`XXXPATH` is the path where you downloaded the packed raw data in. `YOURPATH` is the target path where you want to extract the packed data to.
+`RAWDATAPATH` is the path where you downloaded the packed raw data in. `YOURPATH` is the target path where you want to extract the packed data to.
 After extraction done, each extracted recording should be under the folder `YOURPATH/data`.
 For example, the raw data of the recording "011998" should be organized in a way as below:

 <!-- * ***YOURPATH/***